craic/mapswipe_convnet/experiment_2/README.md

 ![example_images_1_vote](results/example_images_1_vote.png)

-Images with only a single vote are, by definition, somewaht ambiguous. of the four predicted positives, two contain clusters of circular buildings, one contains a single rectangular structure and the lst contains a small irregular object next to a track, which may not be a true positive.
+Images with only a single vote are, by definition, somewhat ambiguous. of the four predicted positives, two contain clusters of circular buildings, one contains a single rectangular structure and the last contains a small irregular object next to a track, which may not be a true positive.

-None of the predicited negatives in this set appears to contain a real building.
+None of the predicted negatives in this set appears to contain a real building.

+The histogram and the manual analysis both suggest that this trained network could be an effective secondary screen of completed MapSwipe datasets, serving to remove, or flag, likely false positives.
+This could help downstream users in Missing Maps process the results more effectively.

 ## Next Steps

+A great deal of focus in using Machine Learning for image classification uses pre-existing trained networks for Transfer Learning.
+This has proved very effective in various object recognition projects, such as facial recognition, self-driving cars.

+My initial experiments with this have not produced results anywhere near as good as those shown here, using a network that was trained solely on map tiles.
+The images in these tiles are quite distinct from the large general images datasets used in other projects which include people, faces, cars, etc.

+I hope to study those approaches in more detail to see if this is indeed correct.

+Because even the MapSwipe images with multiple votes can contain apparent negatives there may be the opportunity to use the trained network to remove these prior to a second round of training.
+There is, of course, a risk here in introducing a bias into the training datasets.